 The City expanded its Historic Resources Inventory with a second round of survey work in 1983 and 1984, per Comprehensive Plan Policy 17.01 (adopted by Ordinance No. 4218 in 1982), to re-evaluate and document all historic resources within the city's Urban Growth Boundary.
-In 1987, the City adopted its historic preservation ordinance (Ordinance No. 4401, repealing Ordinance No. 4228).
-Ordinance No. 4401 was updated in 2017 (Ordinance No. 5034) by the incorporation of the historic preservation program and protection processes into the McMinnville Municipal Code.
+In 1987, the City adopted its historic preservation ordinance (Ordinance No. 4401, repealing Ordinance No. 4228); the ordinance was amended in 2017 (Ordinance No. 5034).

-Chapter 17.65 of the McMinnville Municipal Code establishes that districts, objects, structures, and sites of special historical, architectural, or cultural significance should be preserved as part of the City's heritage.
-The chapter (Section 17.65.010) explains its purpose in the following ways:
+The ordinance (No. 4401) establishes that districts, objects, structures, and sites of special historical, architectural, or cultural significance should be preserved as part of the City's heritage.
+The ordinance (Section 1 Purpose) explains its purpose in the following ways:

-(a) Stabilize and improve property values through restoration efforts;

-(b) Promote the education of local citizens on the benefits associated with an active historic preservation program;

-- (c) Foster civic pride in the beauty and noble accomplishments of the past; - (d) Protect and enhance the City's attractions for tourists and visitors; and - (e) Strengthen the economy of the City.
+- (a) Stabilize and improve property values through restoration efforts; - (b) Promote the education of local citizens on the benefits associated with an active historic preservation program; - (c) Foster civic pride in the beauty and noble accomplishments of the past; - (d) Protect and enhance the City's attractions for tourists and visitors; and - (e) Strengthen the economy of the City.